Ma128-bit/common_tools/xgboost/README.md

 * [kfold_number]: **Optional**  ID of the fold (for example if `number_of_splits` in the configuration file is 5, kfold_number can be chosen between 0 and 4).
 If the parameter is not inserted the training will be performed on all folds.
 * [category_name]: **Optional** Is used to train the mode on a category.
 When you pass this all the selections that starts with [category_name] will be applied.

+NOTE: To train the model locally on different categories you must run the above command several times (equal to the number of categories) with the following precautions:
+1° Category: `python3 train_BDT.py --config [config_file] --category "Lable_for_Cat_1"
+2° Category: `python3 train_BDT.py --config "copy_of_the_config_file_crated_in_previuous_step" --category "Lable_for_Cat_2" --condor
+etc ...

 ### Output of **`train_BDT.py`**
 In the folder `output_path` it create a directory having the date in %Y%m%d-%H%M%S format as its name.
 In this directory there is:
 * A copy of the configuration file